christorange/rxcellent/NEW_README.md

 -   Checkout Page with all UI, functionalities and backend integration.
 Frontend test cases
 -   Code reviewing, bug-fixing, refactoring
 -   Contribution to project documentation.
 Wrote the STD document

+<u>Chenfei Yu - Configuration Leader</u>

+- UI design of the app
+- Configuration of ESLint and Prettier for code format check.
+- Configuration of git hooks for commit messages formatting and pre-commit code check and fixes.
+- Designed and initialized frontend code structure.
+- Implemented home page, shopping page, and create prescription page.
+Functionalities included: Search for non-prescribed medcines, filter items by category, dynamically search for prescribed medicines in doctor's page and add them to prescription, retreive prescription.
+- Integration of frontend and backend.
+- Contributed to SPPP document.